|

 Demonstrates

-that Walter Scott’s Kenilworth combines
+that Walter Scott’s Kenilworth

-two literary traditions: realist and self-conscious.
-Not only
+combines two literary traditions: realist and self-conscious.

-it also provides a metahistorical commentary on the process
+but it also provides a metahistorical commentary on the process

 of recreation itself.